Easy dessert of lemon coconut shortbread bars for a casual nibble or throw in the picnic basket.

 Ever since, Fridays conjure up images of dessert.
 And it’s so practical, when you

 rationalize think about it.
 It gets you all set up for any weekend plans you might have with friends and family, or just by yourself.
-So I’m kicking off this little Friday Desserts series with these little lemon shortbread bars I recently created for Ask Miss A magazine.
+So I’m kicking off this little Friday Desserts series with these little lemon shortbread bars.
 They’re a great ending for a casual dinner or BBQ, or the perfect addition to a picnic you might have planned for this holiday weekend.
 If you don’t want them right away, just cut them into squares and freeze them.
 When you’re ready to eat one, or all of them, just thaw on the counter for 30 minutes, or zap in the microwave for 20 seconds (depending on the strength of your microwave).